open-traffic-generator/otg-examples/public-cloud/azure/ixia-c-dpdk-azure-mellanox/README.md

 ## Prerequisites
 * This lab requires the commands below to be executed from within Azure CloudShell.
+* The created VMs needs to have at least ConnectX4 or ConnectX5.
+Mellanox ConnectX3 is not longer supported.

 ## Authentication Variables
 ```